Use code DAD23 for 20% off + Free shipping on $45+ Shop Now!

-When they had arrived here, introductions had been made, hugs given, pleasantries exchanged, bags put away and Jamison had given out housewarming gifts to her sister and niece, because Amber and her family had only recently moved here.
-Dinner was made and eaten, but long before then Decker had run out of things to say and ideas of what would be socially acceptable to do.
-And that’s when Jamison, who knew him perhaps better than anyone else, had quietly suggested that he take his beer -- and his awkwardness – outside, so the sisters could catch up in the way that women often did, while no men were around.
+When they had arrived here, introductions had been made, hugs given, pleasantries exchanged, bags put away, and Jamison had given out housewarming gifts to her sister and niece, because Amber and her family had only recently moved here.
+Dinner was prepared and eaten, but long before then Decker had run out of things to say and ideas of what would be socially acceptable to do.
+And that’s when Jamison, who knew him perhaps better than anyone else, had discreetly suggested that he take his beer—and his awkwardness—outside, so the sisters could catch up in the way that women often did while no men were around.

 The social awkwardness had not always been a part of him.
-The six-foot-five, three hundred plus -- well maybe more than simply plus – Decker, a former professional football player had once been outgoing, gregarious, a bit goofy even, but fun loving and always ready with a quip.
+The six-foot-five, three-hundred-pound–plus—well, maybe more than simply plus—Decker, a former professional football player, had once been outgoing, gregarious, a bit goofy even, fun-loving and always ready with a quip.

-Then had come the vicious blindside hit on the head on the football field that had changed his life, and who he was, forever.
+Then had come the vicious blindside hit to the head on the football field that had changed his life, and who he was, forever.
 The resulting brain trauma had almost killed him.
-And while he had survived, the blow delivered on the kickoff of the opening game of the regular season for the Cleveland Browns had forced his brain to rewire itself to circumvent damaged parts and allow healing to occur.
+And while he had survived, the blow had forced his brain to rewire itself to allow healing to occur.
 This process had left two distinct marks on him.

 The second result of the hit was his developing synesthesia.
 He associated odd things, like death, with a color.
-In the case of death, the color was a visceral electric blue that could raise the hairs on the back of Decker’s neck and make him feel sick to his stomach.
+In the case of death, it was a visceral electric blue that could raise the hairs on the back of Decker’s neck and make him feel sick to his stomach.

-Along with his brain change, his personality had changed as well.
-The gregarious fun-loving prankster had forever vanished and in its place -
+Along with his brain change, his personality had been transformed.
+The gregarious fun-loving prankster had forever vanished, and in its place—

 Who killed you?